+We give Post a public method named request_review that will take a mutable reference to self u.
+Then we call an internal request_review method on the current state of Post , and this second request_review method consumes the current state and return a new state.

-We’ve added the request_review method to the State trait; all types that implement the trait will now need to implement the request_review method.
+We’ve added the request_review method to the State trait ; all types that implement the trait will now need to implement the request_review method.
 Note that rather than having self, &self, or &mut self as the first parameter of the method, we have self: Box<Self>.
 This syntax means the method is only valid when called on a Box holding the type.
-This syntax takes ownership of Box<Self>, invalidating the old state so that the state value of the Post can transform itself into a new state.
+This syntax takes ownership of Box<Self>, invalidating the old state so the state value of the Post can transform into a new state.

 To consume the old state, the request_review method needs to take ownership of the state value.
-This is where the Option in the state field of Post comes in: we call the take method to take the Some value out of the state field and leave a None in its place, since Rust doesn’t let us have unpopulated fields in structs.
+This is where the Option in the state field of Post comes in: we call the take method to take the Some value out of the state field and leave a None in its place, because Rust doesn’t let us have unpopulated fields in structs v.
 This lets us move the state value out of Post rather than borrowing it.
 Then we’ll set the post’s state value to the result of this operation.

-We need to set state to None temporarily, rather than code like self.state = self.state.request_review(); that would set the state field directly, to get ownership of the state value.
+We need to set state to None temporarily rather than setting it directly with code like self.state = self.state.request_review(); to get ownership of the state value.
 This ensures Post can’t use the old state value after we’ve transformed it into a new state.

-The request_review method on Draft needs to return a new, boxed instance of a new PendingReview struct, which represents the state when a post is waiting for a review.
-The PendingReview struct also implements the request_review method, but doesn’t do any transformations.
-Rather, it returns itself, since when we request a review on a post already in the PendingReview state, it should stay in the PendingReview state.
+The request_review method on Draft needs to return a new, boxed instance of a new PendingReview struct y, which represents the state when a post is waiting for a review.
+The PendingReview struct also implements the request_review method but doesn’t do any transformations z.
+Rather, it returns itself, because when we request a review on a post already in the PendingReview state, it should stay in the PendingReview state.

 Now we can start seeing the advantages of the state pattern: the request_review method on Post is the same no matter its state value.
 Each state is responsible for its own rules.

-We’re going to leave the content method on Post as it is, returning an empty string slice.
-We can now have a Post in the PendingReview state as well as the Draft state, but we want the same behavior in the PendingReview state.
-Listing 17-11 now works up until line 11!
+We’ll leave the content method on Post as is, returning an empty string slice.
+We can now have a Post in the PendingReview state as well as in the Draft state, but we want the same behavior in the PendingReview state.
+Listing 17-11 now works up to line 11!

 Adding the approve Method that Changes the Behavior of content

-The approve method will be similar to the request_review method: it will set state to the value that the current state says it should have when that state is approved, shown in Listing 17-16.
+The approve method will be similar to the request_review method: it will set state to the value that the current state says it should have when that state is approved, as shown in Listing 17-16:

-Filename: src/lib.rs
+src/lib.rs

 impl Post {

-// ...snip...
+// --snip--

 pub fn approve(&mut self) {